 Another valuable piece of information to your case is what you can and cannot do after the accident.
 For instance, a lot of injured people cannot do the same daily activities as well as (or not at all anymore) they used to before the date of the accident.
 Some of these activities include cooking, cleaning, driving lifting children, taking care of your pets, sleeping, working, climbing stairs, sexual activities, etc. These are activities that affect your daily life as well as those whom you take care of.
 Keeping a list of these daily activities will benefit your attorney and your case in that your attorney can use this information to help increase the compensation you receive when working out a settlement figure with the insurance companies or defense counsel.

 Your medical journal is also a great place to keep your co-pay receipts, if applicable.
-Mark down any out-of-pocket expenses that you incur so that when your settlement is reached, your attorney will have an accurate record so that you can be reimbursed.
+Mark down any out-of-pocket expenses that you incur so that when your settlement is reached, your Durham personal injury lawyer will have an accurate record so that you can be reimbursed.

 Keeping your journal up to date on your treatment will be an extremely valuable resource to your attorney, your doctor, and to yourself.
 Not only will it help you and your attorney within your automobile or injury case, but you can also use it as a reference for treatment dates, ailments and improvements in years to come.